|KENYA/USA CHRISTIAN RELIEF & DEVELOPMENT, INC..|

 |KUSARD'S PROJECTS are located within communities of the Kamba people in the Machakos and Makueni Counties in the South-Eastern part of Kenya.
 The founder of this Organization, originally came from this part of Kenya in Africa and so naturally, it was in his home area of Kituiuni Village in the Makueni County where he started the initial pilot program of feeding young school children; However, soon the Program grew to embrace other parts of the Makueni County, recalling the old saying, that-,"Charity starts at home, but never ends there!".

-KUSARD is and has always been only a conduit to channel the good works of OTHERS to bear fruit and bring relief to those on straight and narrow in every aspect of live!
+KUSARD is and has always been only a conduit through which to channel the good works of OTHERS to bear fruit and bring relief to those on straight and narrow in every aspect of their lives!

 With a corporate Donation from the World Fuel Services Corporation, in Florida, Miami USA, we started a Computer College for poor kids in Kyale Parish Kenya; And a Grant from the Lion's Club of Western Australia enabled us construct a Village Polytechnic in Kituiuni.
 Not long after that, the Wayne Presbyterian Church Community in New Jersey, which was then headed by Rev. James Brassard, partnered with KUSARD to erect a Community Health Center in St. Cecilia Parish Kituiuni.